 - 48HR REPLACEMENT If you need to return this item, your replacement will be dispatched within 2 working days of your product arriving back at Scan.
 More info

-Shadow Rock 3 provides impressive cooling of 190W TDP and is designed for those searching for high performance air cooling and a low noise level.
-The brushed aluminium top cover with a bi-colour surface adds a touch of elegance to this premium cooler.
+Achieving an incredible performance and elegant looks The Shadow Rock 3 offers users unbelievable cooling of 190W TDP and is engineered for those who require high performance air cooling and a low noise level.
+The brushed aluminium top cover with a bi-color surface adds a touch of class to this high-end cooler.

 Heat Pipe Direct Touch

-The be quiet! screwdriver included in the scope of delivery helps you install the cooler and the mounting kit on the motherboard easily from above.
+USER-FRIENDLY TOOLS This be quiet!
+CPU cooler includes a handy mounting kit and reliable screwdriver which assists you in installing the cooler.
+Plus, you can install the cooler and mounting kit on the motherboard easily from above.